 TypeCAMHS in the Community

-Our Child and Adolescent Mental Health Service (CAMHS) supports children and young people with significant mental health difficulties.
-The service offers a range of therapies delivered individually or in groups, in partnership with families at a number of localities.
+Our Child and Adolescence Mental Health service, CAMHS, supports children and young people up to the age of 18 in Northamptonshire, experiencing difficulties with their emotional wellbeing and mental health.
+The team offer a range of interventions and therapies delivered individually or in groups, in partnership with families in a number of locations.

 - Skills based workshops for young people, parents and carers

-- Individual work with a range of professionals including psychology, psychiatry, nurses, social workers, occupational therapists, and psychotherapists
+- Individual work with a range of professionals including psychologists, psychiatrists, nurses, social workers, occupational therapists, and psychotherapists

-- CAMHS Live - helping you to access the mental health services you might need
+- CAMHS Live – an online service helping you to access the mental health services you might need

 - Consultation Line